reactjs/react.dev/content/docs/add-react-to-an-existing-app.md

 npx babel --watch src --out-dir . --presets react-app/prod
 ```

-Inside the `src` folder, you can use JSX and modern JavaScript features.
-For every source JavaScript file in the `src` directory, this command will create a plain JavaScript file with the same name in the project root.
-When you edit the files in `src`, the transform will re-run automatically.
+This will start an automated watcher.
 For example, if you create `src/like_button.js` with this [JSX starter code](https://cdn.rawgit.com/gaearon/c8e112dc74ac44aac4f673f2c39d19d1/raw/6132aa19e73ec872dd0fb927667e0d74dea93697/like_button.js), Babel will create a compiled `like_button.js` with the plain JavaScript code suitable for the browser.
+When you edit the JSX file, the transform will re-run automatically.

 The tool we just used is called Babel.
 You can learn more about it from [its documentation](http://babeljs.io/docs/en/babel-cli/).